openvswitch/ovs/Documentation/tutorials/ovs-conntrack.rst

 inspection.

-**pipeline**: is the packet processing pipeline which is the path taken by the packet when traversing through the tables where the pakcet matches the match fields of a flow in the table and performs the actions present in the matched flow.
+**pipeline**: is the packet processing pipeline which is the path taken by the packet when traversing through the tables where the packet matches the match fields of a flow in the table and performs the actions present in the matched flow.